 Caesar pesto pasta salad will be a hit at your next bbq, picnic, or dinner!
 Tender spiral pasta covered in a creamy Caesar pesto dressing, chopped tomatoes, olives, parmesan cheese, and pine nuts.
-So simple and easy to make and crazy delicious.
+So simple, easy to make and crazy delicious.

 So simple, easy ingredients, and takes just minutes to make.
 Serve it right away or let it get cold in the fridge for 1-2 hours before serving.
 I ate it both ways and I can honestly say I did not prefer one to the other.